alexandremendoncaalvaro/face-access/README.md

 - [x] Arduino commands to open the door
 - [x] Qr-Code to easy registration and temporary access
 - [ ] Audio code (CHIRP) to easy registration and temporary access
+- [ ] Use requirements.txt to Easy Install
+- [ ] Easy Install for Windows

 ### Improvements
 - [x] Multithread support